heim-rs/heim/README.md

-`heim` requires stable Rust 1.36+, but examples, tests and benchmarks use the [`async_await`](https://github.com/rust-lang/rust/issues/50547) feature and therefore require a `nightly` compiler.\
+`heim` requires stable Rust 1.36+, but examples, tests and benchmarks use the [`async_await`](https://github.com/rust-lang/rust/issues/50547) feature and therefore require stable Rust 1.39+.\
 Of course, you can use `heim` without the `async` keyword, just be aware that it is used by the examples.